 - Fever, and/or cough or difficulty breathing AND

-- Close contact with a confirmed or probable case of novel coronavirus (2019-nCoV) OR
+- Close contact (provided care or had similar close physical contact) with a confirmed or probable case of COVID-19, or

-- Close contact with a person with acute respiratory illness who has been to mainland Chine with 14 days prior to their illness.
+- Close contact with a person who is ill and has been to an impacted area.

-If you answer “yes” to these questions, do not come into SJHCG.
+If you answer “yes” to any of these questions, do not come into SJHCG.
 Instead, contact your healthcare provider, Telehealth Ontario, or your local Public Health Unit to report your symptoms.

 Preventing the spread of illnesses: